tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

     };
     ```

-    Run `tsc` again, and it should compile – we've told Typescript that calling `require` with a single string argument will return a variable of type `any`.
+    Run `tsc` again, and the warning should be gone (with just one about `containers/App` being missing remaining) – we've told Typescript that calling `require` with a single string argument will return a variable of type `any`.

     This technique of creating local type declarations can also be useful if a libraries' declarations are out of date or inaccurate – you can add exported variables or additional properties to existing interfaces like so (although really it's best to submit these changes back to DefinitelyTyped if time allows):